USC-EE-250L-Spring-2023/lab-10-jessica-z-1/README.md

 [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo and clone it to your machine to get started!

 ## Team Members
-- team member 1
+- Jessica Zhu
-- team member 2
+- No second team member

 ## Lab Question Answers

-Question 1: ...
+Question 1:

 Answer: ...